Careers and Post-16

 Work experience

-Every Year 10 student has the opportunity to complete a one-week work experience placement, giving them valuable insight into the world of work and helping them develop key employability skills.
+Every Year 10 student has the opportunity to complete a one-week work experience placement, giving them a valuable insight into the world of work and helping them develop key employability skills.
 Work experience is authorised for five school days, providing students with the chance to learn in a real-life setting, explore career interests and build confidence for the future.

 Post-16